TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-03-23-doctrine-entity-typed-properties-with-php74.md

 <img src="/assets/images/posts/2020/typed_doctrine_properties_best_practise.png" class="img-thumbnail">

-This was an optional improvement to help Doctrine work in a more realiable way.
+This was an optional improvement to help Doctrine work in a more reliable way.
 Well, it *was*.
 Now we **have to use it** to make our code work:

 ```diff